What Is Butane Fuel?

 Butane: Processing

-Butane is derived from crude oil that was formed from the remains of plant and animals held under great pressure for millions of years.
+Butane is derived from crude oil that was formed from the remains of plants and animals held under great pressure for millions of years.
 Crude oil contains a mixture of both long-chain and short-chain hydrocarbons, and branched and cyclic hydrocarbons.

 Petroleum products are recovered by a process called fractional distillation.
 Crude oil is pumped into a furnace and heated at high temperature (over 600 degrees Fahrenheit, 316 degrees Celsius).
-Most hydrocarbon molecules evaporate and the gases are sent into a fractioning column.
+Most hydrocarbon molecules evaporate and the gases are sent into a fractionating column.

 Fractional distillation is the process in which a substance or mixture is separated into its fractions, or components.
 In the fractionating column, a structure that can rise 100 or more feet into the sky, the heavier molecules will condense at the lower levels, and the lighter hydrocarbons at the higher levels.